 Because of the issues discussed above and many more, a growing number of parents are choosing to ‘opt’ their child out of taking the PARCC test.
 However, a common misconception among parents, teachers and administrators is that by law every student MUST take this test.
 Principals are even leading parents to believe that by opting their child out the school may lose its funding or that if a child does not take the test than the principal’s job is at stake and that both the parents and school may face legal action.

 Other schools are telling parents who want to opt out of PARCC that their child is required to sit in the classroom during the entire time allotted for the test and do nothing but stare into space.
 These are just a few examples of some of the erroneous ideas that schools, parents and administrators are led to believe.
-For more information that compares the myths surrounding the PARCC exam with federal and state laws, check out this list on the Illinois Raise Your Hand website.

 What You Can Do About the Testing